Politecnico di Milano

 A confirmation message of will be sent to all accepted exchange students.

-An acceptance letter will be sent to accepted exchange students applying for visa.
+An acceptance letter can be downloaded by home institution's International Offer for the exchange students applying for visa.

 In some cases, the following documents could be required: